 This provides users with panoramic views of Vancouver’s skyline and the North Shore Mountains.

 This is simply the best way to get around Vancouver.
-Consequently, I highly recommend using the Skytrain as your primary method of public transport.
+Consequently, I highly recommend using the Skytrain as your primary method of using the Vancouver public transport system.

 Skytrain Route Map